2017 Bajaj Pulsar NS160, Pulsar 200NS Fi & Pulsar RS200 debuts – Price & launch

 Bajaj has been very aggressive in 2016, introducing a number of updates (2017 Pulsar range) and new products (Bajaj V15, Dominar 400).
 Now it seems that they will continue this momentum in 2017, launching the V12 commuter first, and then moving on to introduce bikes like the Pulsar NS160, 2017 Pulsar 200NS Fi and even new colours for the RS200.
-The latter three were showcased recently at a dealership meet.
+The latter three were showcased recently at a dealership meet in Turkey.

 Let’s check out each one in detail: